Where to find London parish registers online

 Luckily, these commercial and free family history websites have collections of London parish registers that can help you in your research.

-The site has over four million parish records from the City of Westminster Archives Centre (1538–1945), while the Greater London Marriage Index (1502–1871) covers modern Surrey and Hertfordshire as well as London, and includes some Catholic and nonconformist records.
+Although the site has lost its partnership with Westminster to its rivals Ancestry (see above), Findmypast still has a useful collection of London parish registers including its transcribed index to over four million parish records from the City of Westminster Archives Centre (1538–1945) plus a useful index to Westminster parishes and the dates their registers cover.
+The site also has the Greater London Marriage Index (1502–1871) which covers modern Surrey and Hertfordshire as well as London, and includes some Catholic and nonconformist records.
 Findmypast also has Boyd’s London Burials, an index of nearly 243,000 burials (1538–1872); transcribed Docklands and East End baptisms from Dockland Ancestors; and Middlesex baptisms (1543–1876).

 This LDS family history website offers some free London parish register records including an index to the Westminster parish records now available on Ancestry.
 The site has a large collection of birth and marriage records as part of its International Genealogical Index, many of which will be London based records.
 It also has a very useful guide to London parishes which also shows adjoining parishes (useful if you want to check potential parishes where your ancestors may be recorded).

 TheGenealogist has records for 38 parishes in London, in addition to Strand in Middlesex.
 Many are taken from transcriptions of parish records printed by antiquarians in the 19th and early 20th century.